-As Governor, John will:
+John King will:

 - Speed up Maryland’s path to a minimum wage that is a living wage and indexed to inflation.
+Black median household income is only 71 cents for every $1 of white household income, and the poverty gap between Black and white Marylanders is 7%.

 - Ensure every Marylander has the right to collectively bargain in their workplace.